The Royal Society of Tasmania 2025 Hobart Lecture Series

 Time: 6pm for dinner and lecture

-Dr Danielle Wood is a Senior Lecturer in English in the School of Humanities UTAS, and a well-known author and commentator on human-social issues.
-She states ‘The English language is in a constant state of evolution.
+Dr Danielle Wood is a Senior Lecturer in English in the School of Humanities UTas, and a well-known author and commentator on human-social issues.
+Danielle says ‘The English language is in a constant state of evolution.
 Each year, the world’s major English language dictionaries nominate a Word of the Year: often a neologism, but sometimes an old word that’s come back into vogue (perhaps with a new meaning or inflection)’.
 Danielle’s lecture will explore the words we’ve used, loved, rejuvenated and redefined in 2025.